 Cover Type (Agreed vs Indemnity)

-- Agreed cover provides piece of mind around certainty of benefit payment at time of claim.
-This is done by providing supporting material such as tax returns, employment contacts or other means at application stage to back up the cover amount taken out.
+- Agreed cover provides peace of mind around certainty of benefit payment at the time of the claim.
+This is done by providing supporting materials such as tax returns, employment contracts, etc. at application stage to back up the cover amount taken out.

-- An Indemnity policy places the emphasis on the life insured to provide proof (financial evidence) at claim time to support the benefit payment.
+- An indemnity policy places the emphasis on the life insured to provide proof (financial evidence) at the time of the claim to support the benefit payment.
 The life company will pay you the lesser of the benefit amount or an amount you are able to support.
 These types of policies are cheaper due to their lack of certainty.